GBERESEARCH/volvisualizer/README.md

 &nbsp;

-Or to install in new environment using anaconda:
+To install in new environment using anaconda:
 ```
 $ conda create --name volvis
 ```